farakhanaf/29_quick_script/README.md

 # 29_quick_script
-A quick script to help technician in checking a computer or laptop of a client
+A lightweight utility script designed to assist computer technicians in diagnosing and checking clients’ computers or laptops.